LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 http://www.myexample.com/folder1/folder2/veryverylongstringhere.html

-...is shortened to something like this:
+...is shortened to this:

 http://{abbreviated domain}/{unique code}

-If you enable URL shortening, it's applied to *all* URLs in the following types of interactions:
+If you enable URL shortening, it's applied to *all* URLs (for websites, images, etc.) in all types of interactions.

-* Text
-* Image
-* Audio
-* Video
-* Apple rich links
-* Button

 However, note the following:

 * If shortening is enabled, but the URL contains only the domain (e.g., http://www.mysite.com), the URL *isn't* shortened.
 * If shortening is enabled, you can still disable it for *individual* URLs by prepending the following hashtag: